Mortgage Notes Payable and Credit Facility

 Mortgage Notes Payable

-As of December 31, 2020, we had 53 mortgage notes payable, collateralized by a total of 68 properties with a net book value of $687.6 million.
+As of September 30, 2023, we had 43 mortgage notes payable, collateralized by a total of 49 properties with a net book value of $496.5 million.
 We have limited recourse liabilities that could result from any one or more of the following circumstances: a borrower voluntarily filing for bankruptcy, improper conveyance of a property, fraud or material misrepresentation, misapplication or misappropriation of rents, security deposits, insurance proceeds or condemnation proceeds, or physical waste or damage to the property resulting from a borrower’s gross negligence or willful misconduct.
-As of December 31, 2020, we did not have any recourse mortgage.
+As of September 30, 2023, we did not have any mortgages subject to recourse.
 We will also indemnify lenders against claims resulting from the presence of hazardous substances or activity involving hazardous substances in violation of environmental laws on a property.

-During the year ended December 31, 2020, we repaid seven mortgages collateralized by eight properties, which are summarized below (dollars in thousands):
+During the nine months ended September 30, 2023, we repaid four mortgages, collateralized by four properties, which are summarized in the table below (dollars in thousands):

-During the year ended December 31, 2020, we issued six mortgages, collateralized by six properties, which are summarized below (dollars in thousands):
+During the nine months ended September 30, 2023, we issued three mortgages, collateralized by three properties, which are summarized in the table below (dollars in thousands):

-Scheduled principal payments of mortgage notes payable for each of the five succeeding fiscal years and thereafter are as follows (dollars in thousands):
+Scheduled principal payments of mortgage notes payable for the three months ending December 31, 2023, and each of the five succeeding fiscal years and thereafter are as follows (dollars in thousands):

-(1)This figure is does not include $(0.2) million premiums and (discounts), net, and $3.5 million of deferred financing costs, which are reflected in mortgage notes payable on the consolidated balance sheet.
+(1)This figure does not include $(0.1) million of premiums and (discounts), net, and $2.4 million of deferred financing costs, which are reflected in mortgage notes payable, net on the condensed consolidated balance sheets.

 We believe we will be able to address all mortgage notes payable maturing over the next 12 months through a combination of refinancing our existing indebtedness, cash from operations, proceeds from one or more equity offerings and availability on our Credit Facility.

-The fair value of the interest rate cap agreements is recorded in other assets on our accompanying consolidated balance sheets.
+The fair value of the interest rate cap agreements is recorded in other assets on our accompanying condensed consolidated balance sheets.
 We record changes in the fair value of the interest rate cap agreements quarterly based on the current market valuations at quarter end.
-If the interest rate cap qualifies for hedge accounting, the change in the estimated fair value is recorded to accumulated other comprehensive income to the extent that it is effective, with any ineffective portion recorded to interest expense in our consolidated statements of operations and comprehensive income.
+If the interest rate cap qualifies for hedge accounting, the change in the estimated fair value is recorded to accumulated other comprehensive income to the extent that it is effective, with any ineffective portion recorded to interest expense in our condensed consolidated statements of operations and comprehensive income.
 If the interest rate cap does not qualify for hedge accounting, or if it is determined the hedge is ineffective, any change in the fair value is recognized in interest expense in our consolidated statements of operations and comprehensive income.
-The following table summarizes the interest rate caps at December 31, 2020 and 2019 (dollars in thousands):
+During the next 12 months, we estimate that an additional $6.9 million will be reclassified out of accumulated other comprehensive income into interest expense in our condensed consolidated statements of operations and comprehensive income, as a reduction to interest expense.
+The following table summarizes the interest rate caps at September 30, 2023 and December 31, 2022 (dollars in thousands):

-(1)We have entered into various interest rate cap agreements on new variable rate debt with LIBOR caps ranging from 1.50% to 2.75%.
+(1)We have entered into various interest rate cap agreements on variable rate debt with SOFR caps ranging from 1.49% to 1.75%.

-We have assumed or entered into interest rate swap agreements in connection with certain of our acquisitions, whereby we will pay our counterparty a fixed interest rate on a monthly basis, and receive payments from our counterparty equivalent to the stipulated floating rate.
-The fair value of our interest rate swap agreements are recorded in other liabilities on our accompanying consolidated balance sheets.
-We have designated our interest rate swaps as cash flow hedges, and we record changes in the fair value of the respective interest rate swap agreement to accumulated other comprehensive income on the consolidated balance sheets.
+We have assumed or entered into interest rate swap agreements in connection with certain of our mortgage financings and Credit Facility, whereby we will pay our counterparty a fixed rate interest rate on a monthly basis and receive payments from our counterparty equivalent to the stipulated floating rate.
+The fair value of our interest rate swap agreements is recorded in other assets or other liabilities on our accompanying condensed consolidated balance sheets.
+We have designated our interest rate swaps as cash flow hedges, and we record changes in the fair value of the interest rate swap agreement to accumulated other comprehensive income on the condensed consolidated balance sheets.
 We record changes in fair value on a quarterly basis, using current market valuations at quarter end.
-The following table summarizes our interest rate swaps at December 31, 2020 and 2019 (dollars in thousands):
+The following table summarizes our interest rate swaps at September 30, 2023 and December 31, 2022 (dollars in thousands):

-The following tables present the impact of our derivative instruments in the consolidated financial statements (dollars in thousands):
+The following table presents the impact of our derivative instruments in the condensed consolidated financial statements (dollars in thousands):

 The following table sets forth certain information regarding our derivative instruments (dollars in thousands):